Mr Timothy Jones

 Secretary email: firstname.lastname@example.org

 Mr Jones is an Honorary Senior Lecturer in Neurosurgery at St George's University of London.
-His primary research interest is the role of advanced magnetic resonance modalities in the surveillance of low grade glioma.
-Mr Jones is co-ordinating a Cancer Research UK funded longitudinal study in this field.
+His primary research interest is the role of advanced magnetic resonance modalities in the diagnosis and surveillance of low grade glioma.
+Mr Jones holds several research grants in this field.

 Mr Jones qualified from Imperial College London with a first class honours BSc in 2000 before obtaining MBBS in 2002.
 He completed his neurosurgical training in London and obtained membership of the Royal College of Surgeons of England (MRCS) in 2005 and Fellowship of the Royal College of Surgeons in Surgical Neurology (FRCS SN) in 2013.